 Master schedules are revisited annually based on a myriad of factors, such as enrollment, programming needs, contractual obligations, and staffing.
 Currently, there are 540 students enrolled in grades 4-5 at Wixon.
-They receive all core content instruction in selfcontained classes.
+They receive all core content instruction in self-contained classes.
 There are three teacher pairs who share two classes of students each.
 For example, one teaches science and math and the other teaches English and social studies for two classes of students.
 During the visioning sessions educators expressed a desire to have rooms together with a folding wall to allow opportunities to do more co-teaching.

 In addition, each student at Wixon has the following classes; music (1X per week), library/media (1X per week), health (1X per week), art (2X per week), physical education (2X per week).
 We are planning to reduce the number of times per week that students take a visual art class in an effort to add a foreign language (Spanish).
 One of our PK-3 schools is offering Spanish and piloting a push-in delivery model.
 We are proposing to replicate that model for teaching Spanish in grades 4-5.
 We are proposing that we reduce art to 1X per week in order to add Spanish.
 This would extend the continuum for learning a foreign language from third grade through high school.
-Students in grades 4-5 have an enrichment block (3X per week) and an RTI block (2X per week).
-All students choose high interest enrichment blocks and all receive extra support during the RTI block based on assessment data.
-Students have recess daily in connection with their lunch period.
+Students in grades 4-5 have recess daily in connection with their lunch period.
 It is our desire that the outdoor recreation facilities be located within easy access from the cafeteria.